 MAP OF EGYPT

-WHAT TO PACK FOR EGYPT
+PACKING FOR EGYPT

 Lightweight summer clothing in cotton or linen is ideal for most of the year in Egypt.
 Sweaters, a light jacket or a shawl may be needed for the cooler evenings.
 Tight-fitting clothes should be restricted to major hotel restaurants to avoid offending local Egyptians; the same applies to revealing too much skin by way of short skirts and shorts.
 A pashmina is very handy for covering up when visiting religious sites as well as providing protection from the sun.
 Remember, shoes need to be removed prior to entering a mosque, so packing footwear that is easy to slip on and off is advisable.
 If you are a light sleeper, you might want to bring some ear plugs.
 In addition to the typical city noises, you will hear the calls to prayer from speakers on the nearest minarets.
 These take place five times a day; the earliest of which will likely be before you want to wake and the last after you have already gone to bed.
 The timing of the calls is based in part on sunrise and sunset.

-MEDICATIONS & VACCINATIONS FOR EGYPT
+VACCINATIONS FOR EGYPT

 As with all travel abroad we strongly suggest you consult your doctor or local travel clinic ahead of your trip to Egypt.
 In addition to ensuring you have re-filled any prescriptions to last your journey, there are risks of Tetanus and parasitic infection in Egypt.
 The former can be pre-empted with a vaccination or booster, arranged several weeks ahead of your trip, while the risk of parasites contaminating your food or water is something you should be cautious about and therefore seek advice on how best to avoid.
 Egypt's weather, terrain and hit and miss hygiene does call for immodium, sun screen, anthisan, insect repellent and hand sanitisers to be included in your luggage.
 For further information please refer to Fit For Travel